PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

 charging in one by one.

-There’s a lot of ways of handling military, and we haven’t even covered crossbow weilding marksdwarfs, multiple weapons, archery targets, or any of that stuff.
+There’s a lot of ways of handling military, and we haven’t even covered crossbow weilding marksdwarves, multiple weapons, archery targets, or any of that stuff.
 For now, go and build your military and come back for the next tutorial where we’ll round out your Dwarf Fortress lesson with some thoughts on magma, construction and fortress design!